Dreamstarring/Dreamstarring.github.io/_pages/about.md

 Welcome to Haochen Wang’s Personal Homepage!

-I am currently a third-year Phd candidate at the School of Computer Science and Technology, Shandong University.
+I am currently a third-year PhD candidate at the School of Computer Science and Technology, Shandong University.
 My research interests include Reinforcement Learning and Large Language Model (LLM) Agents.

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 One paper has been accepted by **Information Fusion (Best Researcher Award)**!